 Become a Representative

 If you would like to apply to be a member of CCYM, complete the Youth Representative Application and include a recent photo.
-Scan and email them to by Oct.
+Scan and email them to Emma Williams by Aug.
 1 to be considered for appointment.

-If you are an adult interested in being on CCYM, please complete the Adult Representative Application and return it to at any time.
+If you are an adult interested in being on CCYM, please complete the Adult Representative Application and return it to Emma Williams at any time.

 - Winter Retreat (a Friday-Saturday in early December) at Bridgeport Camp

-- Spring Retreat (a Friday-Saturday in late April) at C2K -Tyler St. UMC
+- Spring Retreat (a Friday-Saturday in late April) at TBD

 - Fall Meeting (a Saturday in September) at the Ministry Center in Plano